Authentication

 MCP servers that connect to external services like GitHub, Atlassian, or ServiceNow need their own credentials.
 Archestra manages this with a two-token model:

-• Token A authenticates the client to the gateway using either OAuth 2.1 or a Bearer token (described above).
+• Token A authenticates the client to the gateway using an Archestra OAuth access token, an external IdP JWT via JWKS, or a platform-managed bearer token such as arch_<token> (legacy archestra_<token> values also work).

 • Token B authenticates the gateway to the upstream MCP server.
 This token is resolved and injected by Archestra at runtime.